zhangzhics/CITS5503_Sem2/Labs/Lab8ContainerAI.md

     return response
 ```

-To invoke the functions above, configure a security group in the AWS Console that allows **outbound HTTPS (port 443)** and **inbound TCP (port 8888) only from your current public IP address using a `/32` source rule**.
-Do not expose port 8888 to `0.0.0.0/0`.
+To invoke the functions above, you first need to configure a security group from the AWS console that allows **outbound HTTPS (port 443)** and **inbound TCP (port 8888)**.
 You then need the following code:

 _NOTE_: Remember to update the values in the relevant variables below.
 For variables of **subnet\_id\_1**, **subnet\_id\_2**, and **subnet\_id\_3**, retrieve their values from the AWS console based on your region.